HaMerotz LaMillion 8: Leg 7 (Chile)

-For this season's final Double Battle, one member from each team had to swim across a section of the largest swimming pool in South America to their next clue while hooked to a fishing rod and held back by their opponent's partner.
-The losing team had to wait for another team, and the team that lost the final Double Battle had to wait out a 15-minute penalty.
+For this season's final Duele, one member from each team had to swim across a section of the largest swimming pool in South America to their next clue while hooked to a fishing rod and held back by their opponent's partner.
+The losing team had to wait for another team, and the team that lost the final Duel had to wait out a 15-minute penalty.

 In this season's only Roadblock, one team member had to climb up a wire bridge, which included sections of movable planks, without falling to retrieve their next clue.